 Some are very simple where you can only choose between two positions and others offer much more than that.

-The price will also differ a lot between a wired and a wireless drawing tablet!
+The price will also differ greatly between a wired and a wireless drawing tablet!

 So as you can see, there are more specs to have into consideration with screened drawing tablets than with ones without a screen.